Segambut

-Segambut is a sub-district and a parliamentary constituency in Kuala Lumpur, Malaysia.
+Segambut is a sub-district in Kuala Lumpur, Malaysia.
+The federal constituency represented in the Dewan Rakyat is Segambut (federal constituency).

 From the high-end condominiums of Mont Kiara and Sri Hartamas to the middle-class areas of Taman Sri Segambut and Bandar Manjalara, and the rural areas of Segambut Dalam and Kampung Sungai Penchala, the Segambut district has a diverse population base.

 Segambut once belonged to the mukim of Batu Caves before 1974, when Kuala Lumpur was still part of Selangor.

 The new Istana Negara is located in this district, along Jalan Tuanku Abdul Halim (Jalan Duta).